jorgenponder/weekmakerbot/Readme.md

 A file ```pages.py``` should contain a list of dictionaries of the pages (week templates) to upload.
 See ```pages.py.example``` for an example of the format.
 It contains a list of two dictionaries, i.e. of two pages.

 Change the credentials in templatesuploader.py to fit the site's settings.

+Here is an excerpt of the code with the relevant things to change:

+    sleep_seconds = 6 # Time to sleep between pages uploaded
+    site_address = 'site.without.schema' # No schema (https://) in the site url
+    api_path = '/w/' # Adjust the path to where the API is. bot_name = ''
+    bot_password = ''

+# Run #

+Run:

+    python templatesuploader.py

 # History #